Continually Updated Clinical Reference

 Treatment

 Most vascular injuries of the head and neck arise from penetrating trauma.
-Significant penetrating injuries usually require surgical exploration; however, patients with less accessible zone 1 and zone 3 penetrating neck injuries may benefit from angiographic screening and possible treatment, such as transcatheter embolization if the injury involves a branch of the external carotid artery (see Images 40-43).60, 61, 62, 63, 64, 65
+Significant penetrating injuries usually require surgical exploration; however, patients with less accessible zone 1 and zone 3 penetrating neck injuries may benefit from angiographic screening and possible treatment, such as transcatheter embolization if the injury involves a branch of the external carotid artery (see the images below).
+[91, 92, 93, 94, 95, 96]

 Historically, treatment of blunt injuries of the carotid and vertebral arteries included anticoagulation and antiplatelet therapy, although some patients required surgical repair.
-More recently, reports and series documenting the successful management and definitive treatment of blunt internal carotid artery injuries with endovascular stents have been published.66, 67 Unilateral injuries of the vertebral artery often are treated with transcatheter embolization; such treatment requires that the contralateral vertebral artery be patent and of normal appearance.
+Successful management and definitive treatment of blunt internal carotid artery injuries have been reported with endovascular stents.
+[97, 98] Unilateral injuries of the vertebral artery often are treated with transcatheter embolization; such treatment requires that the contralateral vertebral artery be patent and of normal appearance.

 The grading scale for blunt carotid arterial injury is as follows: